 In his academic capacity, he has contributed to numerous book volumes and peer-reviewed academic journals, such as the European Constitutional Law Review and the Journal of Common Market Studies.

 Since July 2015, Van Middelaar holds the part-time chair “Foundations and practice of the European Union and its institutions” at the Law Faculty of Leiden University.
-Since September 2015, he also holds the Velge chair in “European Values” at the University of Louvain-la-Neuve (UCL), dedicated to the study of European values.
+From 2015 until 2018, he held the chair “European values” at UCLouvain.
 In the summer of 2017, he was an Academic Visitor at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 Previously, Van Middelaar was a researcher at the Centre Raymond Aron of the EHESS in Paris (2000-2002) as well as at the University of Amsterdam’s Germany Institute, DIA (2007-2009).

 From 2010 until 2014, Van Middelaar worked as the chief speechwriter and an advisor to European Council President Herman Van Rompuy.
 The main speeches of Van Rompuy, including his acclaimed 2012 Nobel Lecture in Oslo, can be found here.
 He also spent three transitional months with current President Donald Tusk.
 Currently, Van Middelaar is an unpaid Special advisor to the European Commission’s First Vice-President, Frans Timmermans.